ysgiraldo/Computacion_Cuantica/README.md

 # Quantum_Computing

-This is a repo to learn the topic of Quantum Computing.
+This is a repo to the topic of Quantum Computing.